slack-samples/bolt-python-jira-functions/README.md

 Before you can run the app, you'll need to store some environment variables.

 1. Rename `.example.env` to `.env`
-2. Open your apps configuration page from this list, click **OAuth & Permissions** in the left hand menu, then copy the Bot User OAuth Token.
+2. Open your apps setting page from this list, click **OAuth & Permissions** in the left hand menu, then copy the Bot User OAuth Token.
 You will store this in your environment as `SLACK_BOT_TOKEN`.
 3. Click ***Basic Information** from the left hand menu and follow the steps in